|

 | [in] | to_add | the number of elements to add to the current size. |

-| [in] | allocate | the allocation function to use to reserve memory. |
+| [in] | allocator | the CCC_Allocator to use to reserve memory. |

 | CCC_Tribool CCC_bitset_reset | ( | CCC_Bitset * | bitset, |